 ~5 hours

-Instructional designers who are fairly comfortable creating simple online training and want to improve their theoretical knowledge of ID principles.
+Instructional designers who are fairly comfortable creating simple online training and want to improve their theoretical knowledge of instructional design principles

 18. Instructional Design Pro: Parts 1, 2, and 3